Why Surf Camp is Perfect for Solo Travel!

 Would I Be Okay on My Own?

 I started weighing my options.
-I’d personally never been to Costa Rica, but from everything I’d heard, it was a fun, safe, adventure-filled country; everyone I knew who’d been there raved about it.
-Then I started reading reviews online for the surf camp itself…& WOW.
+I’d never been to Costa Rica, but from everything I’d heard ~ it was fun, safe, & adventure-filled; everyone I knew who’d been raved about it.
+Then I started reading reviews for the surf camp itself…& WOW.
 I was bowled over.
-These women made it sound like going to surf camp was one of the best things they’d ever done.
+The women writing the reviews made it sound like going to surf camp was one of the best things they’d ever done.
 And the funny thing was: most of them had gone alone.

 But it was reading the words of Pura Vida founder, Tierza Eichner, that pushed me over the edge, & made me realize that I was going with or without a friend:

 Our quest in Costa Rica was finding a beach town with endless waves.
-When we arrived in Malpais, I thought that I found a little piece of heaven and realized I had never felt so alive and present in my entire life.
-My type “A” personality stood no chance in Malpais where I learned to slow down and enjoy every moment of life.
+When we arrived in Malpais, I thought that I found a little piece of heaven & realized I had never felt so alive & present in my entire life.
+My type “A” personality stood no chance in Malpais, where I learned to slow down & enjoy every moment of life.
 I also learned so much from the local Costa Rican people.
-They taught me to appreciate exactly who I am, and focus on the positive aspects of my life instead of what I perceived as faults.
+They taught me to appreciate exactly who I am, & focus on the positive aspects of my life instead of what I perceived as faults.

 –Tierza Eichner, Founder, Pura Vida Adventures

-Tierza’s words totally spoke to me, & after reading them, I knew I’d regret not going.
-So I bought my ticket, called my mom & broke the news to her (she was a little nervous, but because I’d be with a group of women ~ she thought it sounded alright), bought my Costa Rica guide book, & started doing some research about Costa Rica & just exactly what I was getting myself into!
-My first question: where the heck are we going to be surfing, anyways?!
+Tierza’s words spoke to me, & after reading them, I knew I’d regret not going.
+So I bought my ticket, called my mom & broke the news to her (she was a little nervous, but because I’d be with a group of women ~ she thought it sounded alright), bought my Costa Rica guide book, & started doing research on Costa Rica!

 Map of Costa Rica Surf Camp